vouill/vue-geb/readme.md

 <button v-geb-click-emit="{id:'foo',payload:'Lorem'}">Send</button>
 ```
 When clicked, an event containing `{id:'foo',payload:'Lorem'}` is emitted inside the Global Event Bus.
 (Note: you are not constrained by any format, the object format you send is up to you)
+At the moment you cant use component data in the directive. you can still use vue directives triggering a component method.

 With a method inside a Vue Component :